mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 **Role:** Thief, Burglar, Cat Burglar

-**Age:** 26 | **Alignment:** Neutral
+### Background
 Miranda steals from the rich because that's where the money is.
 No ideology, just practicality.
 Professional, careful, and knows when to walk away from a job.

+### Connections
-**Connections:** Works freelance.
+Works freelance.
 Elena Ravencroft fences her goods.
 Owes the Syndicate nothing (and keeps it that way).
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Saving money to buy her family's farm back.
-Stole something she shouldn't have—doesn't know what it is, but people are looking for it.
+1. Saving money to buy her family's farm back.
+2. Stole something she shouldn't have—doesn't know what it is, but people are looking for it.
+}}

+### Hooks
-**Hooks:** Could be hired for heists.
-The mysterious item creates plot hooks.
-Could fence items for the party.
+- Could be hired for heists.
+- The mysterious item creates plot hooks.
+- Could fence items for the party.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}